 Most Grand Prix Victories (driver)

 When he first stepped into a Formula 1 car, the paddock knew this guy was special.
 But when Lewis Hamilton took his first victory in Canada in 2007, no one expected what would follow.
-Lewis Hamilton stormed to a record 103 victories.
-However, Hamilton hasn’t won a race since Saudi Arabia in 2021, as Red Bull’s Flying Dutchman has put a stop to his flow of victories…
+Lewis Hamilton stormed to a record 104 victories.
+Red Bull’s Flying Dutchman may have stemmed the flow of victories, but Hamilton has demonstrated in 2024 that he still has what it takes to reach the top step…

 Max Verstappen’s record-breaking season in 2023 knocked Ayrton Senna off the fifth and Alain Prost off fourth and, in the last race of the season, Sebastian Vettel off third.
 Not a bad season for the 26-year old driver.